HwWobbe/Wip-Main/README.md

         - more secure ( restricted access / permissions )
           - TwLinks may be a step towards security since the linkages could only be easily available via Tw or Dg: ( Di: ) bookmarks
 - Df will propose a direct API link for Cc
-    - This will effectiverly Fork the dataflows and will increase the need for Automated procedures to be launched in each of the environments.
+    - This will effectively Fork the dataflows and will increase the need for Automated procedures to be launched in each of the environments.
       - at the very least, this wafrrants some experimentation
-      -   start defining the EDvaluation critirea
+      -   start defining the Evaluation critirea

 ## 2024 quickLinks